arcadiapage/arcadiapage.github.io/_posts/2023-12-31-being-a-productive-human-is-simple.md

 title: Being a Productive Human is Simple.
 Working Like a Machine is Complicated.
 date: 2023-12-31 00:00:00 -08:00
 tags:
-- Productivity & Simplicity
+- Productivity
-- Goal Setting
-- Inner Work
+- Mindful Living
-- Creative Life
+- Emotional Healing
 layout: post
 subtitle: ''
 ---